 - performing arts

 - precision engineering

 - lifestyle products (including: (a) Visual Arts businesses for example – auction houses, museums, art galleries, art storage facilities, art logistics and (b) Performing Arts (c) Sports for example – sports academies, HQ of sports companies)

 Foreign investors and global investors who want more terms and investments information on Singapore Global Investor Programme GIP funds, refer to their website.
-For those interested in real estate, read this article to see if foreigners can buy property in Singapore.
+For those interested in real estate, read this article to see if PR can buy property in Singapore.